samnaveenkumaroff/ML-Lab-Ex01/README.md

 using categorical plot
 15. Display the counts of observations for categorical variable using count plot
 16. Perform a multivariate analysis between features using pair plot
+---
+Crafted With Love By Sam Naveenkumar .V